You want smart political talk without the meltdowns?

 I guess so.

-All right, before we hit the phones, Tunnel to Towers Foundation delivering on their promise to do good, never forget the sacrifices America's greatest heroes have made for all of us, the people that risk their lives for our communities and our country to keep us safe.
+All right, before we hit the phones, Tunnel to Towers Foundation delivering on their promise to do good, never forget the sacrifices America's greatest heroes have made for all of us, the people that risked their lives for our communities and our country to keep us safe.

 Heroes like United States Marine Corps captain pilot Jeremy Sachs.

-He's survived by his wife Amber, who gave birth to their second daughter three months after he passed away.
+He's survived by his wife, Amber, who gave birth to their second daughter three months after he passed away.

-Tunnelton Towers paid the mortgage on the family home for Amber and their two daughters.
+Tunnel to Towers paid the mortgage on the family home for Amber and their two daughters.

-This is a big deal, but it only happens because of your generosity.
+It's a big deal, but it only happens because of your generosity.

 All right, let's get to our busy telephones.